CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Experimental Results and Discussions

-\textbf{Discussion} From the results in Tab. \ref{tab_comp_multi}, we observe that FusionNet gains enhancement than past works, which proves the effectiveness of the fusion of IPM and fully-connected neural view transformers.
-For each perspective transformation model, corresponding CenterLineDet presents superior final performance, especially in multi-frame evaluations.
+TopoRoad \cite{can2021topology} outputs a noisy graph in each frame, and it is almost impossible to merge graphs of each frame into a consistent global one.
+From the results in Tab. \ref{tab_comp_multi}, we observe that FusionNet gains enhancement than past works, which proves the effectiveness of the fusion of IPM and fully-connected neural view transformers.
+For each perspective transformation model, the corresponding CenterLineDet presents superior performance, especially in multi-frame evaluations.
 This is because the agent controlled by CenterLineDet can make more appropriate decisions for graph detection.
-From visualizations in Fig. \ref{vis}, it is observed that CenterLineDet is the only approach that can distinguish centerline instances, while baselines mess up instances that cause incorrect topology.
+From visualizations in Fig. \ref{vis}, it is observed that CenterLineDet is the only approach that can distinguish centerline instances, while baselines mess up instances that causes incorrect topology.